YashAnand1/Understanding-Prometheus/README.md

 Metrics
 > When I was young I wanted to grow tall and to measure it I used height as a metric.
 I asked my dad to measure my height everyday and keep a table of my height on each day.

 Here, Father will be the Monitoring System & the Height will be the Metric.
-Similar analogy can be made for Measuring water consumption, weight,
+Similar analogy can be made for Measuring water consumption, weight, etc.

 Metric in Prometheus is a standard for measurement OVER TIME.
 The last 2 words also help explain Prometheus being a Time-Series Database, where data is collected with Timestamps.